jolicode/castor/doc/getting-started/installation.md

 ### With the installer

 > [!TIP]
-> This is the recommended way to install Castor.
+> This is the recommended way to install Castor on Linux and macOS.
 It requires PHP >= 8.1.

 ```bash
 curl "https://raw.githubusercontent.com/jolicode/castor/main/installer/bash-installer" | bash